Spirometra: Diagnosis

 To diagnose a Spirometra infection in humans, a serodiagnosis ELISA can be used to target anti-sparganum IgG antibodies within the blood.
 This diagnostic method is useful around 10–12 days post infection and is almost 100% effective at detecting the anti-sparganum antibodies in the 14–22 days post infection.
 Serodiagnosis of sparganosis is a useful early detection method.
 Another method of diagnosing sparganosis is a biopsy of a subcutaneous sample.
 An early detection sera detects the cysteine protease of some species of Spirometra excretory-secretory proteins.
 This option proves to be the best choice for early diagnostic methods in regards to early antigen identification.
 Some imaging methods such as CT or MRI scans can be used to identify spargana larvae in other areas of the body, like the brain.

 When diagnosing an infection in animals, proglottids from the worm itself may have broken off and ended up in the feces along with eggs.
 The proglottids can be microscopically identified as being in the Order of Pseudophyllidea because they have medial genital pores, but the actual genus of the worm could not be specifically identified from proglottids alone.
 The specificity of the worm genus or species would require differentiation based upon the uterus and egg morphology.

 Treatment and prevention

 The best way to treat this condition in humans is with surgery, as most drug treatments are unsuccessful at getting rid of the larval stages.

-In animals, infections with Spirometra species can be treated with praziquantel at 7.5 mg/kg, PO, for 2 consecutive days.
-Spirometra species infections in cats can also be treated with a single dose of praziquantel at 30 mg/kg, SC, IM, or PO.
+In animals, infections with Spirometra species can be treated with praziquantel at 30-35 mg/kg, PO of SQ, for 2 consecutive days.
 Mebendazole at 11 mg/kg, PO, has also been successful.
 Taking an infected animal to a vet is the best option for ridding a pet of any developmental stage.

 Infection of humans may be prevented by avoiding eating under-cooked frog or fish, and avoiding drinking infected water.